cilium/cilium/Documentation/contributing/release/backports.rst

    the backporter should build new images as described in :ref:`update_cilim_builder_runtime_images`.

 #.
 (Optional) If there are any commits or pull requests that are tricky or
-   time-consuming to backport, consider reaching out for help on Slack.
+   time-consuming to backport, consider reaching out for help on `Cilium Slack`_.
 If the commit does not cherry-pick cleanly, please mention the necessary changes in the pull request description in the next section.

 Creating the Backport Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~